 Many people are familiar with installment loans, but you might not have considered them for Christmas shopping expenses.
 Installment loans are common when buying cars in a payment plan, student loans, as well as home loans (mortgages).

-The main difference with a Christmas installment loan is that you are choosing this set borrowed amount for your Christmas expenses, rather than say a car or house.
+The main difference with a Christmas installment loan is that you choose this set borrowed amount for your Christmas expenses rather than a car or house.
 The installment loan helps you pay off Christmas expenses at a slower pace, spread out over a manageable time period, with fewer upfront costs.

 The timeframe for paying off an installment loan will vary from person to person.
 Some of the factors that will affect the timeframe include:

 Typically speaking, though, installment loans are for short-term use and emergency purposes.
-They aren’t made to be long-term, and you’ll find that they often don’t last longer than six months to five or six years.
+They aren’t made to be long-term; you’ll find that they often don’t last longer than six months to five or six years.